bedapub/bksnake/README.md

 Note that columns `#ID` and `GROUP` may not contain white-spaces and other special characters.

+It is possible to add more columns, for example, to describe additional experiment parameters or specimen information.
+But they are not used by the pipeline further.

 #### Example

 | #ID        | GROUP       | FASTQ1                     | FASTQ2                     | Raw                       | Organism |